-United Spinal Association supports the READI for Disasters Act because it will establish a National Commission on Disability Rights and Disasters to study the needs of individuals with disabilities, older adults, and others with access and functional needs during emergency and disaster preparation and planning and throughout disaster, response and recovery and mitigation.
+United Spinal Association supports the REAADI for Disasters Act because it will establish a national Commission for Disability and Disasters to study the needs of individuals with disabilities, older adults and others with access and functional needs during emergency and disaster preparation and planning and throughout disaster, response and recovery and mitigation.
 Through the national commission, The REAADI for Disasters Act will support a cogent, well-designed emergency preparedness, disaster response and recovery system to ensure the safety, well-being, accessibility and dignity of people with disabilities, older adults and others with access and functional needs impacted by disasters.

 A cost-effective and well- designed accessible system put into place before the next disaster will be far more effective, significantly improving community readiness, resilience and disaster recovery for people with disabilities and older people.

 The REAADI for Disasters Act would

 - Provide training and assistance to State, tribal and local health and social services agencies to implement effective disaster relief policies, programs and activities

 - Administer grants to train staff of local services agencies on the specific needs of disability disaster preparedness

 - Establish universal design and accessibility standards for achieving and maintaining equal access for older individuals and people with disabilities to all disaster relief services